Download a PDF version of the 2025 Program guide

 It is suggested that the final mentoring meetings be used for informal reflection on progress and areas for continued development and discussion about ongoing contact.

-Phase 3: AES Group Mentoring Program monitoring and continuous improvement
+Phase 3: AES Peer Group Mentoring Program monitoring and continuous improvement

 All program participants will be expected to participate in monitoring and evaluation activities throughout the course of and following completion of the mentorship program.
 This may include records of self-assessments, surveys, interviews and focus groups.
-No formal evaluation is planned for the 2023 program but mentees may be approached to participate in a future evaluation.
-Appointments for focus groups and interviews will be set up well in advance to encourage participation
+Mentees may be approached to participate in a future evaluation.
+Appointments for focus groups and interviews will be set up well in advance to encourage participation.

 What else do I need to know?